It’s great when you get a call out of the blue from someone who’s really interested in booking you, isn’t it?

 The blues band looking to get out of the bars

 There are lots of public venues outside of bars that would love to hire your blues band, and often for very good money.
-Give them the connection that will make it work – call it “America’s” music (they may be having a Fourth of July event, or an “American Heritage celebration”), or “American roots music,” or mention the migration of the music from the rural south to the urban north if either of those two geographies are relevant to what the venue does.
+Give them the connection that will make it work – call it “America’s” music (they may be having a Fourth of July event, or an “American Heritage celebration”), or “American roots music,” or mention that the music migrated from the rural south to the urban north if either of those two geographies are relevant to what the venue does or where they’re located.

 The storyteller looking to book more shows for adults